Complete The Following Table With Appropriate Entries

 Example 6: Non-linear relationships and Data Interpretation

 More complex tables may involve non-linear relationships or require interpretation of data trends.
-These could involve exponential functions, logarithmic functions, or other more intricate mathematical models.
+These could involve exponential functions, logarithmic functions, or other more nuanced mathematical models.
 Consider a table showing the population growth of a bacterial colony:

 Time (hours) Population